camilla-eldridge/Popgen-suite/README.md

 <br /> <br /> <br />

-Problem: Most software for population analyses requires the preparation of input files which can be laborious, particularly if you only want to run basic population analyses.
-In addition most popgen software cannot be easily implimented into automated pipelines.
+Problem: Preparation of input files for popgen analyses can be laborious, particularly if you only want to run basic analyses, and most popgen software cannot be easily implimented into automated pipelines.

 Solution: Popgen-suite makes it easy to run basic population statistics, requiring a fasta file and a csv file to define population groups.
 Analyses can be carried out using separate scripts, enabling integration into automated pipelines.